chris1111/Command-Line-EFI-Mounter/README.md

 2. Open `Command Line EFI Mounter.app`
 (Follow every steps
-Entrer the number of the EFI Partition follow by[ENTER]
+Enter the number of the EFI Partition follow by[ENTER]

-(Exemple for disk0s1, entrer '0s1 '):
+(Exemple for disk0s1, enter '0s1 '):

 and so on. . .` ).